weu2/app/README.md

 1. If a conflict menu has appeared, click `Abort merge`.
 2. From the top dropdown menu, click `Branch > New Branch...`
 3. Give this branch any name you want.
-4. Click `Publish branch` in the top bar.
+4. Click the `Publish branch` button in the top bar.
 5. From the top dropdown menu, click `Branch > Create pull request`.
 6. Add a title and description for your change.
 7. Ping Caleb to review the change.